lpietan/GenoMLizer/README.md

 bash install.sh

 ```
-If the above command do not intall or GenoMLizer is not functioning propperly, check the following requirments.
+With the install, example files will be downloaded to test the installation.
+These files are used in the [Tutorial](#tutorial) below.
+If the above commands do not intall or GenoMLizer is not functioning propperly, check the following requirments.
 They may need to be updated or installed manually depending on your system.
 ```

                    Python Requirements          R Requirments